 If you’ve ever shopped at Whole Foods Market, you are probably aware that they have a signature Chantilly cake that consumers go wild for!
 The main difference between theirs and mine is I left the blackberries and added an additional layer to the cake; the higher the better right?

-Use your leftover berries to make Strawberry Lemon Blondies, Blueberry lemon bread, a strawberry cheesecake trifle, or blueberry French toast casserole.
+Use your leftover berries to make Strawberry Lemon Blondies, sourdough blueberry muffins, or a strawberry cheesecake trifle.
 Most love making this recipe during the spring and summer months because it’s so airy and refreshing.
 It looks great next to lemon tarts and orange creamsicle truffles, plus these are perfect for that time of year.
+For a decadent cake without the berries, try our coconut cream cake!

 - The presentation is beautiful!